 IBM has an apprenticeship completion rate of over 90%, which John says is well above the national average.
 In fact, the apprenticeship are so popular that when the company opened applications to its latest round of Digital and Technology Solutions Professional Degree Apprenticeships during National Apprenticeship Week, it had to close applications on the same day – on reaching the target number of applicants.

-If your organisation is interested in partnering in a similar way with the OU – please contact us.
+If your organisation is interested in partnering in a similar way with the OU, please get in touch here:

 Please contact us to speak to one of our business team advisors.